Hangenberg event: Extinction severity

 Using an updated biodiversity database, Bambach (2006) estimated that a total of 31% of marine genera died out in the last substage of the Famennian.
 By this metric, the Hangenberg Event was the joint seventh-worst post-Cambrian mass extinction, tied with the poorly-studied early Serpukhovian extinction in the Carboniferous.

-McGhee et al. 2013 attempted to tackle extinction rates via a new resampling protocol designed to counter biases in biodiversity estimates, such as the Signor-Lipps effect and Pull of the Recent.
+McGhee et al. 2013 attempted to tackle extinction rates via a new resampling protocol designed to counter biases in biodiversity estimates, such as the Signor–Lipps effect and Pull of the Recent.
 They found a significantly higher extinction rate, with 50% of marine genera lost during the event.
 This estimate would rank the end-Famennian extinction as the fourth-deadliest mass extinction, ahead of the end-Frasnian extinction.
 They also ranked the end-Famennian mass extinction as the seventh most ecologically severe extinction, tied with the Hirnantian (end-Ordovician) mass extinction.
 This was justified by the fact that two whole communities within an ecological megaguild went extinct with no replacements.
-For the end-Fammenian, these were chitinozoans within the pelagic filter-feeder megaguild, and stromatoporoids within the attached epifaunal (seabed-living) filter-feeder megaguild.
+For the end-Famennian, these were chitinozoans within the pelagic filter-feeder megaguild, and stromatoporoids within the attached epifaunal (seabed-living) filter-feeder megaguild.
 Other taxa impacted by the extinction rediversified or their niches were filled rather quickly, but these communities were exceptions.
 By comparison, the end-Frasnian extinction was ranked as the fourth most ecologically-severe mass extinction, and the Givetian crisis was ranked as the eighth.
 Even in areas with oxygenated seabeds, such as parts of Morocco, the ecospace of Hangenberg event communities was restricted to only a few ecological groups, particularly slow-moving pelagic predators (i.e. ammonoids and acanthodians) and epifaunal sessile filter feeders (i.e. bivalves and bryozoans).

 Impact on life

 Reef builders

 Reef ecosystems disappeared from the fossil record during the Hangenberg Event, not returning until the late Tournaisian.
-Metazoan (coral and sponge) reefs had already been devastated by the Frasnian-Famennian event, and were still recovering during the Famennian.
+Metazoan (coral and sponge) reefs had already been devastated by the Frasnian–Famennian event, and were still recovering during the Famennian.
 The end of the Famennian not only eliminated the metazoan reef community, but also many calcimicrobial reefs which were previously unscathed.
 Nevertheless, in the absence of pressures from metazoan communities, there was a brief resurgence of microbial carbonate in the early Tournaisian, a similar pattern to other mass extinctions.

 The last true stromatoporoid sponges, a major group of Devonian reef builders, completely died out in the Hangenberg Event.
 Conversely, tabulate corals were apparently not strongly impacted.
 Rugose corals, which were already fairly rare, experienced a large extinction and ecological turnover before rediversifying in the Tournaisian.
 Bryozoans maintained high rates of both speciation and extinction during the late Famennian, with only a small drop in overall richness.
 The Hangenberg event effectively "refreshed" bryozoan diversity, eliminating old clades and allowing new forms to radiate and eventually reach a diversity peak in the Visean stage.